 The acquisition of real estate abroad is an important component in residence and citizenship planning.
 However, it requires careful and professional attention.
-Every day, individual clients as well as other law and consulting firms worldwide rely on the advice and assistance of Henley Estates, an affiliated group company which is specialized in this area.
+Every day, individual clients, as well as other law and consulting firms worldwide, rely on the advice and assistance of Henley Estates, an affiliated group company that is specialized in this area.

-Individuals and families can enjoy considerable advantages, asset protection and tax savings by intelligently structuring their international acquisition and holding of real estate.
-Henley Estates provides professional advice essential to the purchase, structuring and sale of real estate worldwide.
-This involves national property law, tax law and the highly complex area of international private law.
-These services are particularly relevant to clients who are resident or domiciled in one country, and who would like to acquire real estate in another country.
+Wealthy individuals and families can enjoy considerable advantages, asset protection, and tax savings by intelligently structuring their international acquisition and holding of real estate.
+Henley Estates provides professional advice that is essential to the purchase, structuring, and sale of real estate worldwide.
+This involves national property law, tax law, and the highly complex area of international private law.
+These services are particularly relevant to clients who are resident or domiciled in one country and who would like to acquire real estate in another country.

 Through Henley Estates, you have access to a unique, worldwide network of specialist lawyers, tax consultants, investment advisors, and other professionals who are experts in their fields.
-The expertise of these professionals in their relevant fields is combined to provide you with excellent advice and service.
+The combined expertise of these professionals will provide you with excellent advice and service.

-Several important issues must be considered when deciding to acquire a house or apartment in a foreign country.
-With regard to tax and estate planning, the following issues need to be considered in particular:
+Several important elements must be considered when deciding to acquire a house or apartment in a foreign country.
+With regard to tax and estate planning, the following points need to be considered in particular: